-- all primary eligibility requirements must be met; and - the Australian Apprentice must have commenced or recommenced their Australian Apprenticeship as per Part C, Section 1; and - the Australian Apprentice must, at the date of commencement or recommencement, be undertaking: - a qualification at the Certificate III, Certificate IV, Diploma or Advanced Diploma level listed on Appendix A - Australian Apprenticeships Priority List; and - an Australian Apprenticeship with an occupational outcome listed on Appendix A Australian Apprenticeships Priority List; and - the Australian Apprentice must be in-training with their employer on the claim period end date.
+- all primary eligibility requirements must be met; and - the Australian Apprentice must have commenced or recommenced their Australian Apprenticeship journey as per Part C, Section 1; and - the Australian Apprentice must, at the date of commencement or recommencement, be undertaking: - a qualification at the Certificate III, Certificate IV, Diploma or Advanced Diploma level listed on Appendix A - Australian Apprenticeships Priority List; and - an Australian Apprenticeship with an occupational outcome listed on Appendix A Australian Apprenticeships Priority List; and - the Australian Apprentice must be in-training with their employer on the claim period end date.

-In addition to the above requirements, the Australian Apprentice must not be in receipt of the New Energy Apprentice Support Payment.
+In addition to the above requirements, the Australian Apprentice must not be in receipt of payments under the Key Apprenticeship Program.

-Eligibility for the Australian Apprentice Training Support Payment is determined at the Commencement or Recommencement of an Apprenticeship.
+Eligibility for the Australian Apprentice Training Support Payment is determined at the Commencement or Recommencement of an Australian Apprenticeship journey.
 Once determined, eligibility cannot be transferred to the New Energy Apprentice Support Payment due to changes within the apprenticeship.